smogon/pokemon-showdown/sim/SIM-PROTOCOL.md

 > Gives a JSON object containing a request for a choice (to move or
 > switch).
 To assist in your decision, `REQUEST.active` has information
 > about your active Pokémon, and `REQUEST.side` has information about your
+> your team as a whole.
+>
+> If you're using the simulator through a Pokémon Showdown server,
-> your team as a whole. `REQUEST.rqid` is an optional request ID (see
+> `REQUEST.rqid` is an optional request ID.
+It will not exist if you're
+> using the simulator directly through `import sim` or
+> `./pokemon-showdown simulate-battle`.
-> "Sending decisions" for details).
+>
+> When sending decisions to a Pokémon Showdown server with `/choose`, you
+> can add `|RQID` at the end. `RQID` is `REQUEST.rqid`, and it identifies
+> which request the decision was intended for, making sure "Undo" doesn't
+> cause the next decision to be sent for the wrong turn.

 Example request object: